nicolenocera/cybersecurity-portfolio/Projects/PortSwigger-Web-Security/OWASP-Top-10.md

 **Examples:** Weak passwords, passwords stored in plain text, or weak encryption.

-**How to prevent:** Use strong encryption, hash passwords, and always use HTTPS.
+**How to prevent:** Use strong encryption, hash passwords, always use HTTPS.

 ---